MohammadAtikurRahman/portable-mongodb/README.md

 # Portable Mongodb

-**portable-mongodb** is a fully portable MongoDB server for Node.js that runs without requiring separate MongoDB installation.
+**Portable Mongodb** is a fully portable MongoDB server for Node.js that runs without requiring separate MongoDB installation.
 This package includes all necessary binaries and data directories, making it easy to integrate a MongoDB server into your Node.js projects with minimal setup.

 ## Features